Questions have been raised:

 Newton fixed the gold content of the British coinage, which is unchanged today although in 1931 the “paper pound” (GBP) became the UK government’s accounting unit and domestic legal tender.

-[Cited by Isabel Patterson, The God of the Machine (1943), who was making a similar claim about unreliable “paper” (policy instrument) money.]
+[Newton citation from Isabel Patterson, The God of the Machine (1943), who was making a similar claim about unreliable “paper” (policy instrument) money.]

 The gram of gold is a unit of mass (weight; density) and the Unit of Accounting would be just referencing something from the physical universe.
 “Gram” as a Unit happens to be convenient as the name of a measurement, and in financial affairs, “traditional” in the sense of gold having been so long used as money (along with silver).
 Social conservatives may insist on “troy ounce” and apothecaries measure, but those “names” are subject to “re-definition” moreso than the designation of mass in the Systeme International.